foundations-fall-2016/session2/README.md

 }
 ```

-Note - you must refresh the page manually to reset it.
-(See the homework assignment above.)
+Note - it becomes more difficult for the user to close the popover.

+Note - we cannot animate the popover by, say, fading it in becuase we are using `display:none/block` which is binary and is not a property capable of being tweened.

 ### Using Event Delegation

 This will be the final iteration of this script.
-It is something of a standard to use event delegation in JavaScript.
+It is something of a standard to use what is known as  _event delegation_ in JavaScript.

-Event Delegation refers to the process of using event propagation or bubbling to handle events at a higher level in the DOM than the element on which the event originated.
+Event Delegation refers to the process of using the browser's native event propagation or "bubbling" to handle events at a higher level in the DOM than the element on which the event originated.

 Events "bubble up" from the targeted element to their parent elements and all the way up through their ancestors and eventually to the document and window - the highest levels of a page.

 So instead of listening to specific elements, we’ll listen for all click events on the page, and then test to see if the clicked item has a specific name before running the function.

-Start by looking at the event targets:
+Start by looking again at the event targets:

 ```js
 document.addEventListener('click', show);